MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Google-Drive-connector.md

 A display name is used to identify each reference in Copilot, helping users easily recognize the associated file or item.
 Display name also signifies trusted content.

 ### 2. Google Apps domain
 To sign up for Google Workspace, you need an internet domain name, like your-company.com.
 This domain can host a website (`www.your-company.com`) and email (`info@your-company.com`).
-See [What is a domain?](https://support.google.com/a/answer/177483?hl=en&ref_topic=3540977&sjid=7603839478714180429-AP) for more info.
+For more information, see [What is a domain?](https://support.google.com/a/answer/177483?hl=en&ref_topic=3540977&sjid=7603839478714180429-AP).

 ### 3. Google Apps administrator account email
 Enter the email of a Google Apps administrator account in the `user@company.com` format.